The Mighty Ducks: The Mighty Ducks (1992)

 The Mighty Ducks film trilogy home release cover art.

-After being pulled over for drunk driving, Minneapolis-based attorney Gordon Bombay is sentenced to 500 hours of community service, coaching youth hockey.
-There he meets the District 5 peewee hockey team perennial losers who finish at the bottom of the league standings year after year.
+After being pulled over for drunk driving, Minneapolis-based attorney Gordon Bombay is sentenced to 500 hours of community service coaching youth hockey.
+There, he meets the District 5 peewee hockey team, perennial losers who finish at the bottom of the league standings year after year.
 They are shut out every game and lose by at least five goals.
-The players learn Bombay was once a player for the Hawks and the team in the same league but left hockey because of the embarrassment that followed after a failed attempt at a penalty shot at the end of regulation causing them to lose in overtime costing them a peewee championship (the only year that the Hawks ever lost.)
+The players learn Bombay was once a player for the Hawks (a team in the same league) but left hockey because of the embarrassment that followed after a failed attempt at a penalty shot at the end of regulation, causing them to lose in overtime.
+This cost them a peewee championship (the only year that the Hawks ever lost).
 With the help of Coach Bombay and a desperately needed infusion of cash and equipment from Bombay's law firm, the players learn the fundamentals of the sport.
-Soon enough the District 5 team now christened the Ducks after Bombay's employer Gerald Ducksworth start winning games and manage to make the playoffs, reaching the finals and adding new player Adam Banks, an ex-Hawk who is a talented player and an asset for the Ducks.
-Bombay faces the Hawks, the team he grew up playing for still led by Jack Reilly, the same coach Bombay played for.
-Fittingly, the Ducks win the title game on a penalty shot by Bombay's protege Charlie.
-The movie was released in the UK, Australia and South Africa as Champions.
-It was directed by Stephen Herek.
+Soon enough, the District 5 team, now christened the Ducks after Bombay's employer Gerald Ducksworth, start winning games and manage to make the playoffs.
+They reach the finals and add new player Adam Banks, an ex-Hawk who is a talented player and an asset for the Ducks.
+Bombay faces the Hawks, the team he grew up playing for, still led by Jack Reilly, the same coach Bombay played for.
+The Ducks win the title game on a penalty shot by Bombay's protege Charlie.